 His teaching and research interests focus on public policy, particularly on the use of scientific evidence in policy debates and on the interrelationships between public policy and science and technology and the consequences of these interrelationships for policies in energy and health.

-He is currently serving as Interim Provost and Dean of Faculty.
+He is currently serving as the Dean of Special Projects, reporting to the Provost and Dean of the Faculty.